On Wednesday, the world united together to celebrate the Wonder that is Women.

 Puleng is based at the University of Pretoria, South Africa, where she works as communications manager for Sci Enza, a company that works toward finding interactive ways to make learning science fun and understandable for learners.
 She said that although the field of female scientists is growing, it is growing at a very slow rate.
 “Women are still breaking into a field that for centuries has been dominated by mature male scientists,” she explained.

 “Happy Women’s Day” didn’t seem like an apt response to that revelation.
 The worst part was that I wasn’t surprised at her answer when I brought up the topic of gender stigmatization and discrimination in the workplace.
-I was kind of expecting her response to be more or less on same lines.
+I was kind of expecting her response to be more or less on the same lines.
 Her answer expressed the same underlying truth that we shove in the far-out corners of our minds, and we try to flush away with every pro-women motivational pep talk we seem to be constantly dishing out to one another.

 Take a moment to consider the ratio of male to female non-fiction writers who win, or get nominated for literary prizes.
-Majority of the time, male authors walk away with the prize.
+The majority of the time, male authors walk away with the prize.
 What is it about the female voice that makes it more well-received and accepted in fiction, or when women do dare to delve into the non-fiction battlefield, why do they often settle for memoirs?

 In an article published on Slate, Kate Waldman questions why the memoir genre is on the rise for women non-fiction writers and links it to the fact that female non-fiction writers fail to feature on the receiving end of book prizes as often as men do.